wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 ## Security of data uploaded to the Wallarm Cloud

 API Discovery analyzes most of the traffic on the Wallarm node, directly in the client's local network.
-The module sends to the Wallarm cloud only the discovered endpoint paths, parameter names and various statistical data (time of arrival, their number, etc.) All data is transmitted via a secure channel: before uploading the statistics to the Wallarm Cloud, the API Discovery module hashes the values of request parameters using the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) algorithm.
+The module sends to the Wallarm Cloud only the discovered endpoint paths, parameter names and various statistical data (time of arrival, their number, etc.) All data is transmitted via a secure channel: before uploading the statistics to the Wallarm Cloud, the API Discovery module hashes the values of request parameters using the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) algorithm.

 On the Cloud side, hashed data is used for statistical analysis (for example, when quantifying requests with identical parameters).